ryppl/__legacy/doc/workflows.rst

 Publishing Projects
 -------------------

-To make your project visible to the world,
+If you make changes to a project, you may want to submit those changes to the upstream maintainer, or share your changes with other interested users.
+To make your (usually modified) project state visible to the world,

 .. parsed-literal::

    $ ryppl publish *project*

-Ryppl will dump instructions for creating a public clone of the official repository. [#siteclone]_
+If the project you are publishing was cloned from an existing project's “official” repository, Ryppl will dump instructions for creating a public clone of the official repository. [#siteclone]_ Otherwise it will dump instructions for getting the project into the Ryppl collection.

-..
-Admonition:: Open Question

-   GitHub_ and Gitorious_ don't reveal the push URL unless you have write permission on the repository.
-Is there some security concern there?
-Push URLs are easily deduced from the other ones.

 .. _Gitorious: http://gitorious.org
 .. _GitHub: http://github.com

+..
+Note:: We don't know what the mechanism looks like to actually get a project into the Ryppl collection.
+Can anyone just add things to Ryppl, or is there a gatekeeper, or even a human processing the additions?

 Merge Requests
 --------------